When coronavirus fears crash the wedding party

 Across the Island, thousands of couples find themselves in the same situation, worried about losing money as they try to reschedule their events at the last minute.

-On Monday, New York State joined New Jersey and Connecticut in limiting social and recreational gatherings to 50 people.
-They also prohibited on-premises service for restaurants and bars, but allowed takeout and delivery.
+On Monday, New York State joined New Jersey and Connecticut in a regional effort to slow the spread of the coronavirus, and Pennsylvania joined the coalition later this week.
+Their measures include limiting social and recreational gatherings to 50 people -- New York Gov. Andrew Cuomo's executive order on this expires April 15 but it can be renewed.
+The four states also prohibited on-premises service for restaurants and bars, but allowed takeout and delivery.

 Engaged couples are not the only ones left scrambling.
-Wedding venues and vendors said cancellations and uncertainty will take an enormous toll on their businesses.
+Wedding venues and vendors said cancellations and uncertainty will take an enormous toll on their businesses -- and staff layoffs have already started.

-“This is going to cost us millions in sales,” said Butch Yamali, president of the Freeport-based Dover Group, which owns three Long Island venues that are popular for weddings -- The Milleridge Inn in Jericho, Coral House in Baldwin and The Sands on Lido Beach – as well as Dream Event Planning, Dover Caterers and four restaurants.
+Lessing’s Hospitality Group, an event venue and catering operator with multiple locations, has laid off most of its staff, said Michael Lessing, president of the Great River-based company.

 A note to our community: